Light-City/CPlusPlusThings/README_EN.md

 # Stories About C Plus Plus

 Thanks for all the support about << Stories About C ++ >>~~, right now you could open this link(https://light-city.club/sc/) to read this article.~~
-Any star, retweet or pr will be weclomed.
+Any star, retweet or pr will be welcomed.

 **Notice: The website is not available now.**